kinnala/scikit-fem/README.md

   subdomain
 - Added: `Mesh.load` now tries loading the orientation of boundaries and interfaces
+- Added: `OrientedBoundary` which is a subclass of `ndarray` for facet index arrays with the orientation information (0 or 1 per facet) available as `OrientedBoundary.ori`
 - Added: `FacetBasis` will use the facet orientations (if present) to calculate traces and normal vectors
 - Added: `skfem.visuals.matplotlib.draw` will visualize the orientations if